 The pervasive and ever-present ideology of globalism, so championed by progressive politicians and pundits, is facing its nadir.
 As COVID-19 sweeps the world, it is toward the nation-state model that many countries are racing in the hopes of salvaging their population and their economies.
 For decades, the idea of ever-closer union, and indeed, global governance, has been touted as the most worthy and desirable notion to which the human race can work.
 Is the world about to wake up from a comforting dream and realize that when times get lean, it’s every man for himself?

-In the last several weeks, we have witnessed borders being closed, international travel stopped, and nations hijacking desperately needed medical supplies from once-friendly neighbors.
+being closed, international travel stopped, and nations hijacking desperately needed medical supplies from once-friendly neighbors.
 When the Coronavirus crisis inevitably passes, will leaders forget these transgressions, or will there forevermore be a wary glint in the eye of presidents and prime ministers as they receive assurances that “we are all in this together”?

 A Global Future